pescarolo27/Datetimes_in_Python/README.md

 This project is data-less, but you can test your functions by calling them in the workspace and passing them the required variables.

+The project was done in December, 2024.
 Machine learning was not applied in this project.